nathanpuri/website/README.md

 - Enabling i18n, then adding a translation to an existing page does not include the hidden layout field in the markdown output.
   - Each page must be recreated with translations.
+- Pages are empty on preview builds.

+## Astro i18next notes

+- Translated slugs are provided for existing pages in the config.
+New pages added via the CMS should use the same slug for both languages.